 To view more details on the current collaborators, click on any of the icons to open the Live Collaborators window.
 In this window, you can see whether a user is active or inactive inside Studio, as well as an indication of where the user is working.
 Users become inactive if they do not use Studio for more than 5 minutes.

-Selection Visualization
+Selection visualization

 By default, selected code in the Script Editor and selected objects in the 3D viewport are highlighted with the unique color assigned to each collaborator.
 Additionally, the Explorer window marks selected objects with dots in these assigned colors to indicate selection by other collaborators.